CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 <b style='color:red'>When you have a decent set of selection and nice looking plots, you can save the canvases as pdfs for the record. </b>

 You just performed a so-called eyeball optimization.
 Can you count the total weighted signal and background events that pass your selection?
 Write these numbers down in a safe place; we can use them later.

+<b style='color:red'>Question 4: How many weighted signal and background events were there passing your selection?
+What was the expected significance, in terms of s/sqrt(s+b)</b>

 ## 4.)
 Performing an optimization